Cheddar and Ham Quiche Cups

 Instructions

-- On a baking mat or lightly floured surface, roll out puff pastry into a 12x12 square.
+- On a baking mat or lightly floured surface, roll out puff pastry into a 12×12 square.
 With a sharp knife, cut the pastry into 9 equal squares.

-- Place each puff pastry square into the cups of a non-stick muffin tin (the muffin tin does not need to be greased—the puff pastry has enough butter in it), pressing the dough into the bottom of the muffin cups and up the sides, letting the four corners rest on top of the muffin tin (see picture above for more detail).
+- Place each puff pastry square into the cups prepared muffin tin pressing the dough into the bottom of the muffin cups and up the sides, letting the four corners rest on top of the muffin tin.

 - Bake for about 16-17 minutes, or until eggs are set and puff pastry is puffed and golden brown.